Petar Snačić: Struggle for the succession

 He assumed the throne amid deep tension throughout the Kingdom.
 His predecessor, Stephen II (1089–1091) died without leaving an heir, sparking a major political crisis.
 Jelena or Ilona, the widow of King Dmitar Zvonimir (1074–1089) supported her brother, King Ladislaus I of Hungary, in the inheritance of the throne of Croatia.
-Croatia was invaded in 1091 by Ladislaus I, encountering opposition only upon reaching mountain Gvozd, where he successfully engaged in warfare with the local nobility.
-Meanwhile, as a part of Croatia's dignitaries and clergy did not support Ladislaus' claim, they elected nobleman Petar as king.
+Croatia was invaded in 1091 by Ladislaus I, encountering opposition only upon reaching the mountain Gvozd, where he successfully engaged in warfare with the local nobility, but only until Northern Dalmatia.
+Meanwhile, as a part of Croatia's dignitaries and clergy did not support Ladislaus' claim, they elected, or a Croatian nobleman self-proclaimed as a new king, first being dux Simeon, then king Slavac, and lastly king Petar.

 Shortly after his army's success, Ladislaus died (1095), leaving his nephew Coloman to continue the campaign.
 In 1097, Petar departed from Knin to meet Coloman in battle, resulting in Coloman's victory and Petar's death.
 According to Pacta conventa, whose authenticity is debated, a historic settlement was subsequently reached by which the Croats agreed to recognize Coloman as king.
 In return, he promised to guarantee Croatia's self-governance under a ban (royal governor), and to respect all the rights, laws and privileges of the Croatian Kingdom.
 Petar was the last native king of Croatia, and the personal union with Kingdom of Hungary lasted until 1918.